Eligibility - miscellaneous: disability - prescribed disabilities (Info)

 Note: This is a coma or fit in which consciousness is lost (any sudden loss of consciousness other than falling asleep) - for example, an epileptic fit or diabetic coma.
 Someone who has an epileptic fit that does not lead to a loss of consciousness will not satisfy this test.

-- They have a mental illness for which they receive under the supervision of a medically-qualified person.
+- They have a mental illness for which they receive regular treatment under the supervision of a medically-qualified person.

 Note: A mental illness is a disorder of the mind such as psychotic conditions (for example, schizophrenia), neuroses (for example, anxiety or phobias) or personality disorders and dementia.